sshiple/Pong-Project/README.md

     We decided to structure the code the way we did to have everything organized and easy to find what we need.
 We placed all the variables up at the top and labeled the section accordingly.
 We had our controller functions right underneath, these include the ball and both of the handles.
-THen the game loop was last.
+Then the game loop was last.

 ## Image: